mw0/MLnotebooks/HuggingFace/README.md

   * fetches the full article directly from the Times website
   * extracts body of article using BeautifulSoup
   * submits first 720 words of body to HuggingFace's summarizer
+  * NY Times articles are typically too long for the summarizer, so the text is truncated (maximum of 720 words) before being sent to HuggingFace's summarizer
   * prints the resulting summary
   * prints content of full article